Code Prediction by Feeding Trees to Transformers: Evaluation

-To compare the accuracy of \SrcSeq against \DFS on leaf nodes, we cannot simply compare the the leaf node prediction using \DFS.
-Since we transformed the AST such that each node has either a value (leaf node) or a type (internal node) (see Appendix~\ref{sec:splittrees}), \DFS has to make two predictions- one for the leaf node and one for its parent internal node.
+Comparing \SrcSeq against \DFS on leaf nodes fairly is a bit tricky.
+A source code token we are looking at here contains both syntactic type and lexical value, which translates to two nodes in the AST.
+For example, the source code token ``2'' is equivalent to an internal node with value ``Num'' and its child leaf node ``2''.
+Thus, for a fair comparison, \DFS has to make two predictions -- one for the leaf node and one for its parent internal node.
 For example, given the sequence ``y ='', and the next prediction should be ``2'', \DFS must predict both the internal "Num" node as well as the leaf "2" node.
 For evaluation, we implemented a local beam search to choose the pair with the maximum joint probability.
-Table~\ref{tab:ideresultspy150} shows that \DFS still performs better than \SrcRNN and \SrcSeq (except for predicting function parameter name) for predicting the leaf tokens.
+Table~\ref{tab:ideresults-py150} shows that \DFS still performs better than \SrcRNN and \SrcSeq (except for predicting function parameter name) for predicting the leaf tokens.

 It is important to note that even with this correction, it is tricky to completely fairly compare the accuracy of \SrcSeq against \DFS model on leaf nodes.
 The main issue here is that the contexts used to predict a leaf value is different in the two models, because of different order of seeing information.
 Consider the case of a code fragment \texttt{x = y + z}, and let us say we need to predict what comes after the ``=''.
 In the case of source token based prediction, the predictor has seen ``x ='' and would be expected to produce the next token (``y'').
 In an AST, one would first construct an "Assign" internal node, with the right child to be filled next, and the next prediction would be actually an interior node "BinOpPlus".
 The ``y'' would be predicted as the left child of BinOpPlus.
 In a context in which the AST has been augmented with the BinOpPlus node, the prediction of ``y'' has more information compared to what a source token model did immediately after the ``=''.
 This makes a direct comparison of token predictions difficult.
 One way to achieve better parity between the models would be to use an in-order traversal instead of a pre-order traversal; we chose the latter because we want to do top-down generation, which will be useful in future AST generative models.